HaleDesign/TorchHeightController/README.md

 * Click the Upload button.

 ## Main Process Code
 This code is designed to run as fast as possible.
-It uses a while() loop to focus on Calulations and movements when voltage in input if over the threshold.
+It uses a while() loop to focus on Calulations and movements when voltage input is over the threshold.

 ```c++
 // the loop function runs over and over again forever